-As the product name suggests, Avast SecureLine VPN is a VPN software which works as a component of the Avast antivirus 2018.
-So there is no need to actually install it, you can just add it to your Avast antivirus – even the free version.
-Recently also the standalone version has been released.
+As the product name suggests, Avast SecureLine VPN is a VPN software which works independently of the Avast antivirus 2020.
+So there is no need to actually use Avast antivirus, you can either use both or one of them.
+In the past, it used to be a pre-installed component of the Avast antivirus.

 Basically, SecureLine VPN does three things

 - Protects you and your passwords from hackers on public WiFi networks

 - Makes you anonymous on the Internet by masking your IP address